mccade/chess/README.md

 # chess
-a quick and dirty console chess implementation
+a quick and dirty console chess implementation using C#